Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Choosing_the_state_structure.md

 };
 ```

 Now let’s say you want to add a button to delete a place you’ve already visited.
-How would you go about it?
-Updating nested state involves making copies of objects all the way up from the part that changed.
+How would you go about it? **Updating nested state involves making copies of objects all the way up from the part that changed**.
 Deleting a deeply nested place would involve copying its entire parent place chain.
 Such code can be very verbose.

 ==If the state is too nested to update easily, consider making it “flat”==.
 Here is one way you can restructure this data. ==Instead of a tree-like structure where each `place` has an array of *its child places*, you can have each place hold an array of *its child place IDs*==.
 Then you can store a mapping from each place ID to the corresponding place.